 Arrange all of these items in whatever clever manner appeals to your unique sense of style.

 Sit, breathe, meditate, repeat!
 Alternatively, stand up.
 If sitting is uncomfortable, or you just happen to feel like being on your feet, standing meditation is a viable option.
-Simply move the bolster or pillow aside and stand up straight, facing the altar.
+Simply move the bolster or pillow aside and stand up straight, hands by your side, facing the altar.

-Feel the soles of your feet pressing into the ground, connecting you to Mother Earth.
+Feel the soles of your feet pressing into the ground, connecting you to the ground, and ultimately to Mother Earth.

 Stand up tall and yet relax your shoulders, facial muscles and neck.
 Breathe deeply and utilize any meditation technique that resonates with you.
 You could alternate sitting with standing sessions or focus on developing your sitting and standing skills for weeks at a time.